DigitalState/Platform/sdk/documentation/lab/index.md

 5. Generate jwt keys for the authentication system.

     > The DigitalState architecture uses [jwt](https://jwt.io/introduction/) tokens for user authentication.
-    > The authentication system requires a private and public key to generate and validate tokens.
     > Jwt keys should be unique to each projects and are not included in this repository for security reasons.

     ```